EduardoTechno/Teacher-AI-/README.md

 ## 🧠 Features

-- 🎙️ Voice interaction using ElevenLabs API (TTS)
+- 🎙️ Voice interaction using Piper (TTS)
 - 🤖 AI-driven responses using Gemini API
 - 🧮 Educational missions focused on math for kids
 - 🎥 Animated space background and interactive characters